stellargraph/stellargraph/README.md

 ## Getting Help

-API Documentation for StellarGraph can be found [here.](https://stellargraph.readthedocs.io)
+Documentation for StellarGraph can be found [here.](https://stellargraph.readthedocs.io)

 ## CI